 Highways Officer : James Ruggiero

 Ashbury Parish Council Meetings

-Ashbury Parish Council meetings are held on Mondays, commencing at 7.30pm prompt at The Village Hall and they are open to the public.
+Ashbury Parish Council meetings are held on Mondays (usually the second monday of every second month), commencing at 6.00pm prompt at The Village Hall and they are open to the public.
 There are six meetings per session.
 Additional meetings may be called at any time at the discretion of the Chairman.

 Please note that the Council cannot respond to individual questions without due consideration.
 This means that all questions need to be submitted in writing in advance to the Clerk, and then put to the full Council at the next meeting.

 Notices, Agendas and Minutes of Ashbury Parish Council Meetings

 These plus any other relevant documentation will be entered in the Minute Record Book and published on this web site once formally approved.

 Parishioners are encouraged to contact the Clerk to the Council if they have any queries or wish to propose items for discussion by the Parish Council at a forthcoming Council meeting.